shlienlab/raccoon/docs/clustering.rst

 Optimizers
 ==========

-There are currently two native optimizers, to be set with the :code:`optimizer` flag.
+There are currently two optimizers implemented, to be set with the :code:`optimizer` flag.
 A third option, :code:`tpe` allows you to use Tree-structured Parzen Estimators with Optuna_.